Protecting patient data and medical systems across Indonesia

 Medical Device Security Specialists

-We specialize in medical IoT security.
+We specialise in medical IoT security.
 This covers asset discovery and vulnerability assessment with clinical impact analysis.
 We design network segmentation for healthcare device ecosystems.

 03